franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

     .decorate(Padding::horizontal(2));
 ```

-Ain't flexibility great!
+Flexibility is great!
 Now I can run some benchmarks that only
 compare the two composition patterns as the widgets and
 garnishes are exactly the same.
+It's also easier to improve the
+ergonomics of this pattern as functions only need to be added to
+`DecoratedWidget` and not to every decorator.

 <div class="center">
 {{ picture(src="garnish_almonds", ext="png", alt="Decorative image of garnish, Almonds", class="w35") }}